SmartWorkMCD/Aggregator/README.md

 ### Responsible Members:
 - Main Responsible: Inês
-- Team: Inês + To be defined later
+- Team: Inês Matos + Pedro Batista

 ## Running the App